 - These studies have collected a wealth of information on social context factors which may influence the impact of the pandemic on individuals and groups.

-NEW LONGITUDINAL STUDIES ON THE MENTAL HEALTH IMPACT OF COVID-19
+NEW STUDIES & COLLABORATIVE INITIATIVES ON MENTAL HEALTH & COVID-19

 Stay well and safe!